carolinehaoud/hazy/README.md

 A modern Python library for probabilistic data structures, implemented in Rust for maximum performance.

+## Why Hazy?

+When working with massive datasets, exact answers become expensive.
+Counting unique visitors across billions of events?
+A precise solution needs gigabytes of memory.
+Checking if a URL exists in a blocklist of millions?
+Exact lookups are slow.

+Probabilistic data structures solve this by trading perfect accuracy for dramatic improvements in speed and memory.
+A HyperLogLog can count 1 billion unique items using just 16KB of memory (with ~1% error).
+A Bloom filter can check membership in a set of 10 million items using 12MB instead of hundreds of megabytes.

+Hazy provides battle-tested implementations of these structures with a clean Python API and Rust performance.
+Use it when you need to:

+- **Count unique items** in streams too large to fit in memory
+- **Check set membership** without storing every element
+- **Estimate frequencies** of items in high-throughput streams
+- **Find similar documents** without comparing every pair
+- **Track top-K items** in real-time leaderboards

 ## Features

 - **Bloom Filter**: Space-efficient set membership testing